You can go on any sort of diet for a short while and be “okay,” but eventually an unhealthy diet will catch up with you.

 Not all vegan diets are equal, and it is indeed possible to become ill over a longer time period if you don’t plan yours well.

-There are 3 main concerns when it comes to nutritional deficiencies:
+There are 3 main concerns when it comes to nutritional deficiencies that can lead to serious health problems:

 - Vitamin B12